dockette/neko/README.md

 ![](.docs/neko.png)

-4. Write your own script to use Chrome DevTools Protocol.
+4. Use Chrome DevTools Protocol on `http://localhost:19222`.

+5. Use Playwright MCP on `http://localhost:8931`.

-5. Profit.
+6. Profit.

 ## Development